Azure-Samples/functions-quickstart-typescript-azd/README.md

 2) Test the HTTP GET trigger using the browser to open http://localhost:7071/api/httpGetFunction

-3) Test the HTTP POST trigger in a new terminal window:
+3) Test the HTTP POST trigger in a new terminal window with the following command, or use your favorite REST client, e.g. [RestClient in VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), PostMan, curl. `test.http` has been provided to run this quickly.

 ```bash
 curl -i -X POST http://localhost:7071/api/httppostbodyfunction -H "Content-Type: text/json" --data-binary "@src/functions/testdata.json"
 ```